CopernicaMarketingSoftware/Documentation/MarketingSuite/magento-integration/object/person.md

 those two entities based on the provided email address and merge them into one single object: a person.

-The object `person` holds the most recent information about a user.
-It tracks user by it's email address and applies proper changes to itself when new information is added.
+Information inside person object are the most recent information that was received by MarketingSuite.
+When new data is synchronized with Marketing Suite changes to person object are automatically applied.

 ## Persons, guests and customers

 One person can have one customer assigned.
 On other hand, one person can have multiple guest objects assigned to it.
 It's cause of how guests are created.
 For every guest order placed there is one guest object.
-Cause of that when data is compiled into person object all guest will be assigned to person.
+Cause of that when data is compiled into person object all guests will be assigned to person.
 They are accessible via `guests` property.

 ## Personalization properties